This tour takes you through the entire Northern region of the island, and lets you discover some of the most beautiful Corsican landscapes.

 - Starting point is Bastia, in the morning.

 - On day 15, after the breakfast.
-A transfer to the airport or to Bastia is possible (just ask us!).
+A transfer to the airport or to Bastia is possible (on request).

-- In hotels and guest-houses, in double rooms.
+- In 2 and 3-star hotels and guest-houses, in double rooms.

 - From 2 participants